Cue/ocstyle/README.md

 # Status

 This is a pretty early stage project.
-We fully expect bugs and feature requests.
+We fully expect bugs and feature requests!

 One notable absence is that right now style rules are not configurable.
-For example, we use the following style for messages in `.m` files:
+For example, we use the following style for message implementations:

 ```objc
 +(void) someMessage:(NSString*)subdomain;